kubernetes-sigs/dra-driver-cpu/README.md

 # dra-driver-cpu

-Kubernetes Device Resource Assignment (DRA) driver for CPU resources.
+Kubernetes Dynamic Resource Allocation (DRA) driver for CPU resources.

-This repository implements a DRA driver that enables Kubernetes clusters to manage and assign CPU resources to workloads using the DRA framework.
+This repository implements a DRA driver that enables Kubernetes clusters to manage and assign exclusive CPUs to workloads using the DRA framework.

 ## Configuration